IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![SF - Add Basket Item](images/software-factory-add-item-to-basket.png)

 There should be a change to `AddToBasketCommandHandler`, if you double-click and inspect the change, you will notice that this class has been fully implemented for us.
-Here the CRUD module has figured out what you are trying to do and given us an implementation which meets our requirements.
+Here the CRUD module has figured out what you are trying to do and given you an implementation which meets your requirements.

 ![Add BasketItem Auto Implemented](images/diff-add-item-to-basket.png)

+>[!Tip]
+> If we were not happy with the convention-based crud implementation there are several ways you could opt out of this.
+One way to do this would be to adjust he `IntentManged` attribute changing the `Body = Mode.Fully` to `Body = Mode.Ignore`.
+This will stop the Software Factory from generating the body of this method, allowing you to change the implementation.
+See [Code Management](xref:application-development.code-weaving-and-generation.about-code-management-csharp) for more details.

 Lastly, you will want to implement an order service.
 This service should allow customers to:
-1. Check out their `Basket`, creating an `Order`
+1. Check out their `Basket`, creating an actual `Order`.
-2. Read their `Order`s
+2. Read their `Order`.

-In this example you will bootstrap the service using the CRUD feature and customize according to your needs.
+For this service you will bootstrap the service using the CRUD feature and customize according to your needs.

 * Open the `Services Designer`.
-* In the `TreeView` panel (Center), right-click on `Services Package` (Root node of the tree) and click `Create CQRS CRUD Operations`.
+* In the `TreeView Panel` (Center), right-click on the root node and click `Create CQRS CRUD Operations`.
 * In the dialog box select `Order`.
-* Click `Done.`
+* Click `Done`.
-* Open the `Orders` folder
+* Open the `Orders` folder.

 ![CRUD Order Service](images/crud-order.png)